 We may share some or all of the Personal Information that is described above as follows:

-- With Non-Affiliated Financial Service Providers, such as banks, mortgage bankers, credit card issuers, insurance companies and insurance agents.
+- Non-Affiliated Financial Service Providers, such as banks, mortgage bankers, credit card issuers, insurance companies, and insurance agents.

-- With Non-Affiliated Non-Financial Companies, such as statement processors, repossession companies, collection agencies, or our attorneys.
+- Non-Affiliated Non-Financial Companies, such as statement processors, repossession companies, collection agencies, or our attorneys.

-- With Our Affiliated Companies for their everyday business purposes or to market their products to you.
+- Our Affiliated Companies for their everyday business purposes or to market their products to you.

 - With Non-Affiliates for Joint Marketing – We may share your Personal Information with non-affiliated financial companies with whom we have a formal agreement to market financial products or services to you.

-- We may also share, as may be required or permitted by law, information about your loan to credit reporting agencies or pursuant to legal process.
+- We may also share, as may be required or permitted by law, information about your loan to credit reporting agencies or under legal process.

 Protection of Information and Security Procedures